How to Elope in Alaska & Where | Alaska Elopement Photographer

 Random fact: Anchorage encompasses an area of 1,961 square miles from Portage Glacier to Eklutna and is about the size of the state of Delaware.

 Girdwood is a little ski town just 36 miles south of Anchorage.
 It is surrounded by the Chugach Mountains and lush green forests, and is home to many hikes and woodland walks.
-(Not to forget my personal favorite eats, Jack Sprat.)
+(Not to forget one of our personal favorite date spots , Jack Sprat.)

 Honestly, Girdwood offers a little bit of everything.